 Historically, Christians have been at the center of many social reforms and peaceful justice-seeking in the world.
 Such endeavors arose alongside the work to preach the Gospel and bring the message to people around the world.
 We did it because we cared for those we were reaching out to as we aimed to represent Christ.

-Today, social justice is a rather hot button topic.
-When I first came into contact with the term, I saw it dealing with issues like racial discrimination (racism) as well as related wrongs in society.
+Today, social justice is a rather hot-button topic.
+When I first came into contact with the term, I saw it dealing with issues like racial discrimination (racism) as well as other wrongs in society.
 Social justice was all about justice as it connected to social ills in society.

-Justice is a right thing to seek out.
+Justice is the right thing to seek out.
 God is justice and, being joined to Him through Christ, will make us want to see what is right done.

 Despite the anti-God nature at its core, this ideology has been seeping into the Church and has resulted in a divide between those who are submitting themselves to the Marxist ideology and those who will not.